kkuchta/url_shortener/README.md

 To be clear, this is a Bad Idea®.
 There are many better ways to do this.
 You should not use this code for stuff.
 This is very much a "can it be done?" kinda thing.

-A full writeup will be on my site at [kevinkuchta.com](http://kevinkuchta.com) at some point.
+A full writeup is on [kevinkuchta.com](http://kevinkuchta.com/_site/2018/03/lambda-only-url-shortener/)

 # Running